The true story of Ford’s hemp car is better than its legend.

 In the age of Elon Musk, that story may not sound ridiculous.
 But for years, people disputed that a respected Captain of Industry would ever consider hemp as a replacement for good ol’ American steel.
 But it’s turns out that there’s more truth than myth to the tale of Ford’s ingenuity — although some details may have been exaggerated for effect.

 The story steams from a Popular Mechanics article that dates from 1941, which recounts a Henry Ford showcasing his concept car.
 It’s part of an article on alternatives to metal which could help with the war effort.
 The piece is sparse on details, but notes the car is pressure molded cut plastic.
 The article further details how the car was made from cellulose fibers wheat straw, hemp, and sisal (a Mexican agave plant).
 The company’s plan was to show off prototypes of the hemp car in 1943.
 Obviously, that didn’t happen.
 Worse, Popular Mechanics never followed up with the story behind the death of the hemp car.

 But a 1941 New York Times article picked up the slack, quoting Robert Boyer, Ford’s longtime assistant, about the possibilities of a plastic car made partially out of hemp.
 “Mr. Ford has a well-considered program and proposes to see where it will lead,” the article states, teasing out ideas about Ford’s ability to actually implement the project by buying large plastic-molding presses and acres of land.

 Why plastic?
-It’s a nice thought that Ford was aiding the war effort, but it may not be all that realistic.
+It’s nice to think that Ford’s work was for the war effort.
+However, it may not be all that realistic.
 Plastic, he thought, could be a cheaper alternative to steel — and it would merge American-grown agriculture with American industry.
 It might also be safer.
-Another article from ’41 New York Times details the unveiling of the hemp car, and the 78-year-old Ford taking a sledgehammer to its exterior, producing no dent.
+Another article from the ’41 New York Times details the unveiling of the hemp car, and the 78-year-old Ford taking a sledgehammer to its exterior, producing no dent.
 He tries the same to a run-of-the-mill steel model and — Wham! — the old man’s wallop leaves a visible crater.